JWT-WWIT/ops-provisioning/mysql/Readme.md

     mysql < /tmp/mysql-all.sql

-IMPORTANT: If you're restoring from a previous version of MySQL server you'll must run mysql_upgrade after the restore operation, if you have slaves servers you'll have to turn off the read-only feature temporarily in my.cnf file.
+IMPORTANT: If you're restoring from a previous version of MySQL server you must disable the read-only mode in slave servers, run mysql_upgrade after the restore operation in all hosts, if you have slaves servers you'll have to turn off the read-only feature temporarily in my.cnf file.
+Don't forget to re-enable the read-only mode in slaves.

 **Enable passwordless login (Recommended)**